-- (i) The Project retains all street Fronting facades to a depth of 10-feet, - (ii) New Floor Area shall be setback behind the 10-foot retention area, except that open space, balconies, and non-habitable architectural projections may encroach on the 10-foot retention area.
-In instances where a lot contains dual-frontages, the setback shall be applied from both frontages, and - (iii) Rehabilitation of the facades is completed pursuant to the Secretary of the Interior's Standards for Rehabilitation to the satisfaction of the Office of Historic Resources. - (h) Program Standards.
+(i) The Project retains all street Fronting facades to a depth of 10-feet,

+(ii) New Floor Area shall be setback behind the 10-foot retention area, except that open space, balconies, and non-habitable architectural projections may encroach on the 10-foot retention area.
+In instances where a lot contains dual-frontages, the setback shall be applied from both frontages, and

+(iii) Rehabilitation of the facades is completed pursuant to the Secretary of the Interior's Standards for Rehabilitation to the satisfaction of the Office of Historic Resources.

+- (h) Program Standards.
 The following program standards shall be applicable to any Housing Development that meets the eligibility criteria established in Paragraph (c) of this Subdivision. - (1) Other Density Bonus Programs.
-Housing Developments seeking a Density Bonus pursuant to this Subdivision may not pursue must not be pursuing a Density Bonus pursuant to the procedures of any other housing incentive program contained in this eCode or in an Overlay or Specific Plan. - (2) Calculating Maximum Allowable Residential Density.
+Housing Developments seeking a Density Bonus pursuant to this Subdivision may not pursue a Density Bonus pursuant to the procedures of any other housing incentive program contained in this Code or in an Overlay or Specific Plan. - (2) Calculating Maximum Allowable Residential Density.
 Per Government Code Section 65915 (o)(6), a Housing Development shall calculate its Maximum Allowable Residential Density, before the application of a Density Bonus, using the maximum number of units allowed under a Housing Development site's applicable zoning ordinance, specific plan, overlay, or general plan land use designation, whichever is greater.
 If a range is permitted, the maximum number of units allowed by the specific zoning range, Specific Plan, or General Plan Land Use designation shall be applicable when determining a Housing Development's density prior to the application of a Density Bonus.
-Residential Units added using an incentive program contained in a Sepecific Pplan or Overlay shall not count toward a Housing Development's Maximum Allowable Residential Density. - (3) Calculating Restricted Affordable Units.
-The required number of Restricted Affordable Units shall be calculated based on the Residential Units (excluding Residential Units added by a Density Bonus) provided in on a Housing Development's Maximum Allowable Residential Density and shall exclude any unit added by a Density Bonus awarded pursuant to this Subdivision.
+Residential Units added using an incentive program contained in a specific plan or overlay shall not count toward a Housing Development's Maximum Allowable Residential Density. - (3) Calculating Restricted Affordable Units.
+The required number of Restricted Affordable Units shall be calculated based on the Residential Units (excluding Residential Units added by a Density Bonus) provided in a Housing Development. - (4) Calculating a Density Bonus.
+In addition to the provisions set forth in Section 12.22 A.37(h)(2), for the purposes of calculating a Density Bonus, the following shall apply:

-- (4) Calculating a Density Bonus.
-In addition to the provisions set forth in Section 12.22 A.37(h)(2), for the purposes of calculating a Density Bonus, the following shall apply: - (i) Residential Units that comprise a Housing Development shall be on contiguous sites lots, not separated by a street or alley, that are the subject of a single development application, but do not need to be based on individual subdivision maps or lots parcels. - (ii) A Shared Housing Unit and its pro-rata proportional share of associated common area facilities shall be considered a Guest Room pursuant to California Government Code Section 65915(o)(8)(B). - (iii) An applicant for a Housing Development may always have the ability to apply a lesser percentage of Density Bonus, including but not limited to, no Density Bonus.
+- (i) Residential Units that comprise a Housing Development shall be on contiguous lots, not separated by a street or alley, that are the subject of a single development application, but do not need to be based on individual subdivision maps or lots. - (ii) A Shared Housing Unit and its proportional share of associated common area facilities shall be considered a Guest Room pursuant to California Government Code Section 65915(o)(8)(B). - (iii) An applicant for a Housing Development may have the ability to apply a lesser percentage of Density Bonus, including but not limited to, no Density Bonus.